Building a HIPAA-Compliant Spatial Metadata Schema

 import pyproj

-# JSON Schema definition for HIPAA spatial metadata
+# Controlled-vocabulary JSON Schema for HIPAA spatial metadata.

 HIPAA_META_SCHEMA = {